 5. What could go wrong?

 For example, if you close your office and direct your people to work from home, how reliable and -- critically important -- how secure are your communications systems?
-One of the biggest risks is the disclosre of confidential information, either intentionally, by hacking or manual data theft, or unintentionally.
+One of the biggest risks is the disclosure of confidential information, either intentionally, by hacking or manual data theft, or unintentionally through carelessness.

 If you decide to curtail international travel, how reliable are the alternatives that are available to your firm, such as teleconference and videoconference systems and how secure are they?